truongminhnguyen87/TrackerHardwareDB/README.md

-A viewer for the panel database.

-Requirements:
-- Node.js, version 19.2 is tested

-Installation:
-- run `npm install`

-Run:
+# TrackerHardwareDB

+Various tools for interacting with the tracker hardware database

-- `npm start`
+ - panel-qc-viewer: